"In Absentia Luci, Tenebrae Vincunt"note "In the Absence of Light, Darkness Prevails."

 Clue from Ed.: Used very sparsely, generally to point you out which prior stories a referenced event occurred in.
 They are not attributed to an editor.

-Comic Book Time: Averted in the sense that the series does not employ a sliding timescale, and most events are dated around the time the arc is published, with, for instance Hellboy quitting the Bureau in 1998, and not being heard from for nearly ten years.
+Comic-Book Time: Averted.
+The series does not employ a sliding timescale, and most events are dated around the time the arc is published, with, for instance Hellboy quitting the Bureau in 2001, and not being heard from for nearly ten years.
 The characters are more ambiguous.
-Tom Manning and Kate Corrigan seem to have aged in real time, but that may be due to Guy Davis's different art style.
-Liz Sherman looks older than she did in 1994, but she was canonically born in 1962, making her over 50 at present.
-This might suggest that people of a magical nature age at a slower rate than normal.
+Tom Manning, Kate Corrigan and Liz Sherman seem to have aged in real time, but that may be due to Guy Davis's different art style.
+This was mentioned by a fan in a letter to the editor, who responded with "They look pretty good for their ages, but they're pseudomilitary.
+They work out."

 Do Not Go Gentle: Armageddon is underway.
 The B.P.R.D. and Hellboy have won countless battles, but each comes with a terrible cost.
 No one has any hope for victory at this point.
 The only thing they can hope for is to prevent their enemies from remaking the world in their image, fulfill the end of days with courage, and throw a light into the future, as what may have been destined all along.